spencercarli/meteor-todos-react-native/README.md

 ## Changes made to the Meteor Todos Example

 I wanted to minimize the number of changes I made to the example provided by Meteor (created by running `meteor create --example todos`).
-The only addition I made was adding a few (Meteor methods)[meteor-todos/lib/methods.js].
+The only addition I made was adding a few Meteor methods in `meteor-todos/lib/methods.js`.